Language: German English French Italian

 Article number: mesp0006

-Nothern African Messor species with extra ordinary red colored heads.
-This species doesn't need hibernation.
+Nothern African Messor species This species doesn't need hibernation.
 They subsist on seeds, honey-/sugar water but also insects (similar to many Pheidole species).
 They often nests in sand or loamy sand.

 • Taxonomy: Myrmicinae